26 November to 26 March £355 - £550

-For those who are bringing pets and wish to go out for the day, without our four legged friends, then a dog sitting service is available at £20.00 per day, dogs are not allowed to be left in the lodges alone (see our Terms & Conditions) Dog grooming is also available by the owner who has 25 years experience, prices and availability on request.
+For those who are bringing pets and wish to go out for the day, without our four legged friends, then a dog sitting service is available at £20.00 per day, dogs are not allowed to be left in the lodges alone (see our Terms & Conditions).

 We have a great pub 2 miles away at Rhydspence called The Rhydspence Inn, good food and atmosphere, downhill on the way down, a challange on the way home!
 The Roast Ox at Painscastle also has good food, and is about a 4 mile drive.